rwb/c200/README.md

 #### Announcements

 * Reminder: Exam 1 is scheduled for Tuesday 3/4/25.
+* Please review all guidelines and rules for the exam stated in the syllabus above.
 * You should bring a calculator that can take square roots (no phones, computers, or other technology are permitted).
 * The exam will include problems and questions like the ones we have been working on each week since the beginning of the semester.
 * I am providing a draft formula sheet for exam 1 ([link](https://github.com/rwb/c200/blob/main/gfiles/formula1.pdf)).
 The formula sheet will be handed out with the exam.
 I am providing this sheet so you know what will be included on it.